meyerlouis/meyerlouis.github.io/_posts/2000-01-04-Clustering.md

 ---
 layout: post
 title: "Clustering"
 subtitle: "K-means and Hierarchical Clustering.
 Distance functions, linkage criterias and model assessment.
 Also  Mixture Models and the EM Algorithm — sorry.
-Even I don't care about that."
+Even I don't like it."
 ---

 ## K-means